AngryBeaver/discord-game-chat-bot/README.md

 ## Description ##
 Generic Game Chat Bot easy extendable.
+Example Game Zombicide

 - A Discord Bot that will listens on a channel and return chat/images according to selected game and command.
 - A Website that will print bot chat of a channel to use as streaming overlay.

 ## Example: ##
-- \g Zombicide
+- \g
+shows avaiable commands depending on selected game.

 will start new game Zombicide
-- \g drawEquipment Card
+- \g new zombicide

-draws an equipment Card from Zombicide and shows it in channel.

 ## Setup ##
-run maven clean install to generate image lists enter you discord secret_token into application.yml or into environment Variable SECRET_TOKEN
+- run maven clean install to generate image lists
+- enter you discord secret_token into application.yml or into environment Variable SECRET_TOKEN
-StreamingOverlay: localhost:8090/?channelId=$yourchannelId
+- StreamingOverlay: localhost:8090/?channelId=$yourchannelId

 ## Extension ##
 #### New Game ####